ylu149/High-Throughput-Digital-Bio-Detection-MS-Project/README.md

 ## Credits
 - Harisson Cao: For being my partner throughout this project.
 - Mete Aslan: For the feedback he provided as a PhD student.
 - Selim Unlu: For being the advising professor on this project.
+- Andrew Gentile: For providing feedback as an engineer in industry.
+- The anonymous machinist who helped machine parts and gave feedback.

 For a detailed bill of materials, refer to the [BOM.xlsx](BOM.xlsx).